-Since taking over they have made many improvements to the complex including a full renovation to the holiday cottages, a new children’s play area, new equipment for the games room and a new liner for the outdoor pool.
-They have quite a few plans in the pipeline so keep your eye on this website!
+Since taking over Glebe House holiday cottages the family has made many improvements including a full renovation to the holiday cottages, a new children’s play area, new equipment for the games room and a new liner for the heated outdoor pool.
+But we’re not stopping there!
+Keep your eyes out for further updates on future renovations that we have planned.

-We hope you enjoy visiting our website and look forward to welcoming you.
+We hope you enjoy visiting our website and look forward to welcoming you to Glebe House holiday cottages.

 The village of Bridgerule lies adjacent to the Cornish border, near to Holsworthy in the County of Devon, and Bude in Cornwall.
 It lies on both sides of the Tamar Valley.
 The western side lies close to the Bude Canal and was in Cornwall until 1844 when the county boundary was adjusted to bring both Western and Eastern Bridgerule into Devon.